Mikey-19/PDF-protection/README.md

 ```
  GUI Overview

-The PDFShield interface allows you to:
+The PDF-Protection interface allows you to:

 Select an input PDF file